-I have never had a headboard so when I saw these slightly scruffy window frames being given away for free at a yard sale I knew they had to come home with me.
+I have never had a headboard for our current bed so when I saw these slightly scruffy window frames being given away for free at a yard sale I knew they had to come home with me.

 Here are some shots from the clean up & transformation process: